Texas Instruments Incorporated (NASDAQ:TXN) Shares Sold by Fieldpoint Private Securities LLC

-Fieldpoint Private Securities LLC lowered its holdings in Texas Instruments Incorporated (NASDAQ:TXN) by 23.5% in the first quarter, according to the company in its most recent disclosure with the SEC.
-The firm owned 8,323 shares of the semiconductor company’s stock after selling 2,563 shares during the quarter.
-Fieldpoint Private Securities LLC’s holdings in Texas Instruments were worth $1,573,000 as of its most recent filing with the SEC.
+Fieldpoint Private Securities LLC lowered its position in Texas Instruments Incorporated (NASDAQ:TXN) by 23.5% in the first quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 8,323 shares of the semiconductor company’s stock after selling 2,563 shares during the quarter.
+Fieldpoint Private Securities LLC’s holdings in Texas Instruments were worth $1,573,000 at the end of the most recent quarter.

-A number of other institutional investors have also added to or reduced their stakes in TXN.
-Wealth Alliance lifted its holdings in Texas Instruments by 2.6% in the third quarter.
-Wealth Alliance now owns 9,553 shares of the semiconductor company’s stock valued at $1,364,000 after acquiring an additional 238 shares during the period.
-OLD Mission Capital LLC purchased a new position in shares of Texas Instruments in the third quarter valued at $207,000.
-IHT Wealth Management LLC increased its position in shares of Texas Instruments by 10.9% in the third quarter.
-IHT Wealth Management LLC now owns 14,507 shares of the semiconductor company’s stock valued at $2,072,000 after buying an additional 1,431 shares in the last quarter.
-Kingsview Wealth Management LLC increased its position in Texas Instruments by 12.8% during the 3rd quarter.
-Kingsview Wealth Management LLC now owns 37,618 shares of the semiconductor company’s stock worth $5,372,000 after purchasing an additional 4,264 shares in the last quarter.
-Finally, Chiron Capital Management LLC purchased a new stake in Texas Instruments during the 3rd quarter worth about $111,000.
-83.12% of the stock is owned by institutional investors.
+Several other hedge funds have also recently made changes to their positions in the company.
+Budros Ruhlin & Roe Inc. increased its position in shares of Texas Instruments by 0.6% in the fourth quarter.
+Budros Ruhlin & Roe Inc. now owns 10,504 shares of the semiconductor company’s stock valued at $1,724,000 after buying an additional 59 shares in the last quarter.
+Sompo Asset Management Co.
+Ltd. increased its position in Texas Instruments by 0.4% during the 4th quarter.
+Sompo Asset Management Co.
+Ltd. now owns 16,200 shares of the semiconductor company’s stock worth $2,659,000 after purchasing an additional 60 shares in the last quarter.
+Hemington Wealth Management increased its position in Texas Instruments by 4.1% during the 1st quarter.
+Hemington Wealth Management now owns 1,531 shares of the semiconductor company’s stock worth $289,000 after purchasing an additional 60 shares in the last quarter.
+SevenBridge Financial Group LLC increased its position in Texas Instruments by 1.2% during the 4th quarter.
+SevenBridge Financial Group LLC now owns 5,316 shares of the semiconductor company’s stock worth $873,000 after purchasing an additional 65 shares in the last quarter.
+Finally, Patton Albertson Miller Group LLC increased its position in Texas Instruments by 3.7% during the 4th quarter.
+Patton Albertson Miller Group LLC now owns 1,835 shares of the semiconductor company’s stock worth $332,000 after purchasing an additional 65 shares in the last quarter.
+Institutional investors and hedge funds own 83.12% of the company’s stock.

-Texas Instruments (NASDAQ:TXN) last announced its earnings results on Tuesday, April 27th.
-The semiconductor company reported $1.87 earnings per share for the quarter, beating the consensus estimate of $1.56 by $0.31.
+Texas Instruments (NASDAQ:TXN) last issued its quarterly earnings results on Tuesday, April 27th.
+The semiconductor company reported $1.87 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.56 by $0.31.
 Texas Instruments had a return on equity of 61.05% and a net margin of 36.24%.
-The firm had revenue of $4.29 billion during the quarter, compared to the consensus estimate of $3.98 billion.
-During the same quarter in the prior year, the company earned $1.14 EPS.
-The firm’s revenue for the quarter was up 28.8% compared to the same quarter last year.
-Analysts expect that Texas Instruments Incorporated will post 5.48 EPS for the current year.
+The business had revenue of $4.29 billion during the quarter, compared to the consensus estimate of $3.98 billion.
+During the same period in the previous year, the business earned $1.14 EPS.
+The business’s quarterly revenue was up 28.8% on a year-over-year basis.
+As a group, equities analysts predict that Texas Instruments Incorporated will post 5.48 earnings per share for the current year.

-The firm also recently announced a quarterly dividend, which will be paid on Monday, May 17th.
-Investors of record on Monday, May 3rd will be paid a dividend of $1.02 per share.
+The business also recently declared a quarterly dividend, which will be paid on Monday, May 17th.
+Stockholders of record on Monday, May 3rd will be paid a dividend of $1.02 per share.
 The ex-dividend date is Friday, April 30th.
-This represents a $4.08 annualized dividend and a yield of 2.14%.
-Texas Instruments’s payout ratio is 77.86%.
+This represents a $4.08 annualized dividend and a dividend yield of 2.14%.
+Texas Instruments’s dividend payout ratio (DPR) is presently 77.86%.

-A number of analysts recently commented on TXN shares.
-Royal Bank of Canada lifted their price objective on Texas Instruments from $155.00 to $180.00 and gave the stock a “sector perform” rating in a research report on Wednesday, January 27th.
-Rosenblatt Securities raised their price target on Texas Instruments from $200.00 to $220.00 and gave the stock a “buy” rating in a research note on Wednesday.
-Summit Insights raised Texas Instruments from a “hold” rating to a “buy” rating in a research note on Wednesday, January 27th.
-Morgan Stanley raised their price target on Texas Instruments from $162.00 to $176.00 and gave the stock an “underweight” rating in a research note on Monday, April 19th.
-Finally, Mizuho raised their price target on Texas Instruments from $175.00 to $185.00 and gave the stock a “neutral” rating in a research note on Wednesday.
-Four equities research analysts have rated the stock with a sell rating, seven have given a hold rating and seventeen have assigned a buy rating to the company.
-Texas Instruments has an average rating of “Hold” and an average target price of $183.29.

 About Texas Instruments